syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Area.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Charts/Format-Chart-Area/.NET).

 ## Add Image in Chart Area

 The following code snippet illustrates how to fill the image in chart area.